Parsa-Sedigh/ztm-db/pamphlets/section-7.md

 Why the postgres database created when we setup postgres?

 ### Postgres database
-This is the default database that is created when yoou setup postgres(INITDB)
+This is the default database that is created when you setup postgres(INITDB)

 So the first time you initialize postgres, you can connect to the postgres database to setup your first database.